About Southern Delaware Intergroup

 Who Runs the Southern Delaware Intergroup?

 The trusted servants, elected by the Intergroup Representatives (IGRs), supervise the operation of Intergroup.
 These positions are chairperson, alternate chairperson, secretary, and treasurer.
-The chairperson also appoints committee chairs, with approval by the IGRs, to oversee the orderly administration of SDI.
+The chairperson also appoints committee chairs, with approval by the IGRs, to oversee the orderly administration of SDIAA.
 However, the groups, as represented by their IGR’s, have the ultimate responsibility and authority.
 Further reading, see Bylaws.

-What SDI Does
+What Southern Delaware Intergroup Does

-- Maintains a 24-hour Helpline — This line is answered 24/7 to respond to inquiries about meetings and A.A. in general for members and the general public.
+- Maintain a 24-hour Helpline — This line is answered 24/7 to respond to inquiries about meetings and A.A. in general for members and the general public.
 This resource is considered essential for those new to A.A. who are looking for help with alcohol related issues.

-- Sponsors special functions.
+- Sponsor special functions.

 How You Can Get Involved